➲ Java LinkedList is a linear data structure that uses a doubly linked list to store a group of elements.

-1. The underlying data structure of LinkedList is Doubly LinkedList structure.
+1. The underlying data structure of LinkedList is a doubly LinkedList structure.

 2. Java LinkedList class allows storing duplicate elements.

-3. Null elements can be added in the LinkedList.
+3. Null elements can be added to the linked list.

 5. Java LinkedList is not synchronized.
 So, multiple threads can access the same LinkedList object at the same time.
 Therefore, It is not thread-safe.
 Since LinkedList is not synchronized.
 Hence, its operation is faster.

-6. Insertion and Removal of the elements in the LinkedList are fast because, in the LinkedList, there is no shifting of elements after each adding and removal.
+6. Insertion and removal of elements in the LinkedList are fast because, in the linked list, there is no shifting of elements after each adding and removal.
 The only reference for next and previous elements changed.